dgroomes/java-foreign-function-and-memory-api-playground/README.md

 * [x] DONE Scaffold.
 * [x] DONE Write to foreign memory.
 * [x] DONE Read from foreign memory.
+* [ ] IN PROGRESS (UPDATE: maybe forget glob matching.
+I like showcasing the variable width stuff, but I don't want to lose the fixed width component so I really want to keep the struct of "number of methods" and "number of fields".
+Support a regex search maybe on class name AND support a "find classes with greater than N methods" or "find classes with greater than N fields")
-* [ ] IN PROGRESS Do something more interesting.
+  Do something more interesting.
 Can we implement a "glob matcher" program that scans a segment of foreign memory?
 We could read, let's say all classes on the classpath, extract their method and field names and store this as a corpus of data.
 Then, we can match on this data using globs like "stat*" which would match "static", "statistics", etc.
   This is a "search" use case, so it makes the program more convincing.
 I think this should work, because to